Gizra/og/README.txt

 UNIT TESTING
 ----------------------
-This module comes with a suite of unit tests.
+This module comes with a small suite of unit tests.
 Please help update and build more of them.
 See http://drupal.org/simpletest

 TODO/BUGS/FEATURE REQUESTS
 ----------------